LEGO Tone of Voice — Creative & Playful

 What is LEGO's brand message?

-LEGO's core message is about Build anything you can imagine.
-Their concept "Creative Building" drives their mission: Inspire and develop the builders of tomorrow.
+LEGO's core message: Build anything you can imagine Their mission: Inspire and develop the builders of tomorrow

 What makes LEGO's brand voice unique?

 LEGO stands out through their creative, playful communication style.
-Their central brand tension — "Instructions vs. Creativity" — shapes every message they craft in the Consumer Goods sector.
+Their central brand tension, "Instructions vs. Creativity", shapes how they communicate across the Consumer Goods sector.

 What language style does LEGO use?